 Duane is an adversary simulation operator at SpecterOps and a veteran of the US Marine Corps with 10+ well-rounded years in IT and information security.
 His experience spans across private and federal sectors and includes time spent in security operations, engineering, incident response, and penetration testing.
 Duane enjoys collaborating with clients through both an offensive and defensive lens to improve the detection and response capability of security programs, an activity he has performed at scales ranging from focused, boutique engagements to the extensive enterprise networks of numerous Fortune 500 organizations.

 Max Harley is an operator and red team tool developer at SpecterOps.
 His passion for cybersecurity and software development has motivated him to release open source tools, mostly focused on safe payload delivery and JA3.
 Max has given presentations at multiple security conferences including CarolinaCon and BSides Charleston.
 He is a Clemson University alumni and former president of their cybersecurity club, CU Cyber.

-Jacob is a DevOps engineer who began his career in information security.
-Before SpecterOps, Jacob built automation tooling, conducted incident response, and released production applications at various organizations in the United States.
-Jacob enjoys developing tools and learning new skills.
+Jack is a DevOps engineer who began his career in information security.
+Before SpecterOps, Jack built automation tooling, conducted incident response, and released production applications at various organizations in the United States.
+Jack enjoys developing tools and learning new skills.
 Some of his technical hobbies include web development and building out cloud infrastructure.